 After I had completed the crochet part and sewn in all the loose ends it was time to put the cases together.

-I used a 20 cm zip but make sure you measure along the top edge of your finished case to ensure your zip size due to variations in wool and tension.
+I used a 20cm length zip, but make sure to measure along the top edge of your finished case to ensure zip size due to variations in wool and tension.

 I first sewed the zip along one of the top edges, then opened the zip and sewed it to the other side.

 I decided to add some lining to my case just to ensure no bits could fall out.
 I opted for lining which had a white wrong side and pattern on the right side for my Ghast so that you wouldn’t see any pattern through the case but would on the inside, however, you could choose any pattern or colour you would like.

-I’ve been working on a crochet granny along over the last 6 weeks by Zeens and Roger
+I’ve been working on a crochet granny along over the last 6 weeks by Zeens and Roger.

 It’s been great fun getting all the granny squares made for this – I was a bit worried I would be tight on time for getting them all finished but I managed to get them all made and put together with a few days to spare!